MIPS Payment Track

 Improvement Activities Reporting

-The improvement activity category is a new performance category in MIPS and contains activities which are similar to the functions of a patient-centered medical home (PCMH).
+The improvement activities category contains activities similar to the functions of a patient-centered medical home (PCMH).
 The activities are designed to improve clinical practice or care delivery that, when effectively executed, lead to improved outcomes.

 Eligible clinicians (ECs) must report from a list of improvement activities(qpp.cms.gov).
-Activities must be performed for a minimum of 90 consecutive days during the reporting period.
+Activities must be performed for a minimum of 90 consecutive days during the performance period.

 Activities are either medium-weighted (10 points) or high-weighted (20 points).
 ECs must report on four medium-weighted activities, two high-weighted activities, or a combination of both to earn up to 40 points.

-Eligible clinicians in small (less than 15 clinicians), rural, or health professional shortage areas (HPSAs) will receive double points for each activity, and will need to report either two medium-weighted activities or one high-weighted activity to earn 40 points.
+Eligible clinicians in small (15 or fewer ECs), rural, or health professional shortage areas (HPSAs) will receive double points for each activity, and will need to report either two medium-weighted activities or one high-weighted activity to earn 40 points.

-Eligible clinicians can report using an electronic health record (EHR), qualified registry, qualified clinical data registry (QCDR), CMS Web Interface, or via attestation.
+Eligible clinicians can report using an electronic health record (EHR), qualified registry, qualified clinical data registry (QCDR), or via attestation.

 Improvement Activities Scoring

-Eligible clinicians in a practice that has received PCMH recognition from the following organizations will receive full credit:
+Eligible clinicians in a practice that has received PCMH certification or recognition from the following organizations will receive full credit:

 - National Committee on Quality Assurance (NCQA)